Coronavirus, stress, and mental health

 Find creative outlets

 Creative outlets, like drawing and writing, can release some of the stress and anxiety you’re feeling and clear your mind.
 You can find writing prompts, drawing classes, recipes, and more online to help you try your hand at a new creative activity that can keep you occupied while in isolation.
-A number of arts organizations are switching from in-person events to virtual events, check with some of your favorite organizations to see what they are offering.
+A number of arts organizations still offer virtual events, check with some of your favorite organizations to see what they are offering.

 Give meditation a try